Ann Arbor's deer

 We are grateful to the compassionate Council Members who continue to support the humane treatment of wildlife and stop wasteful spending of taxpayer dollars.

 A passionate group of residents reported landscaping damage, concerns with vehicle-deer collisions and Lyme disease.

 The latest research shows deer are not responsible for Lyme disease, and Ann Arbor drivers are more likely to collide with and injure a bicyclist than a deer.
+And wildlife experts confirm that there is no biological overpopulation in Ann Arbor.
 But some individuals are frustrated by deer eating plants in their landscaping, gardens, and public parks.